wqweto/VszLib/README.md

 Optionally used to indicate `7z.dll` location.
 If `DllFile` is empty first `7z.dll` is loaded from `VszLib.dll` folder, then registry is inspected for 7-zip setup folder, finally lightweight `7za.dll` is attempt loaded from `VszLib.dll` folder.
 Best practice is to place `7z.dll` next to `VszLib.dll` and to not call `Init` explicitly from client code.
 Extract/compress operation will call it if needed.

-Note that `7za.dll` (from [7-zip extras](http://sourceforge.net/projects/sevenzip/files/7-Zip/9.22/7z922_extra.7z/download)) can be using to compress/extract only 7z archives (no zip support).
-Even smaller `7zxa.dll` (172KB) can be used to only extract 7z archives.
+Note that `7za.dll` (from [7-zip extras](http://sourceforge.net/projects/sevenzip/files/7-Zip/9.22/7z922_extra.7z/download)) can be used to compress/extract only 7z archives (no zip support).
+The even smaller `7zxa.dll` (172KB) can be used to only extract 7z archives.

 #### `OpenArchive(ArchiveFile As String) As Boolean`